Health communication: American smallpox epidemic

-In 1721, health communication was used to mitigate the smallpox epidemic in Boston.
-Cotton Mather, a political leader, used pamphlets and speeches to promote inoculation of smallpox.
+Alcohol abuse

 Alcohol abuse has been a problem within society for about as long as alcohol has been around.
 In the 19th century, the Women's Christian Temperance Union led a movement against alcohol abuse.
 They utilized mass communication to communicate the desired message.
-News papers and magazines allowed for the promotion of the anti-alcohol movement.
+Newspapers and magazines allowed for the promotion of the anti-alcohol movement.

 Cardiovascular disease

 Three-community study and the five-city project were experimental campaigns to inform middle-aged men about the causes of cardiovascular disease.
 Health messages were communicated via television, radio, newspaper, cookbooks, booklets, and bus cards.
 The three "communities" comprised three experimental communication strategies: a media-only campaign, a media campaign supplemented with face-to-face communication, and a no-intervention control group.
 The experimented revealed that after one year, the most informed at-risk men were those in the second experimental group: they men consumed the media campaign and were attended by a health care provider.